umijs/qiankun/README.md

 ### Main Framework

+Use qiankun api to register the micro apps like what example shows above.

 ### Sub App

-Export those lifecycle hooks from your entry
+1. Export those lifecycle hooks from your entry

 ```typescript
 export async function bootstrap() {